rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 Now that we suspect that `modified` is at `esp+0x5c` and `buffer` is at `esp+0x1c`, we can calculate the relative positions of `modified` and `buffer` in memory.
 Some quick subtraction ( 0x5c - 0x1c ) tells us that the start of buffer and the start of modified are only 64 bytes apart.
-To avoid overwriting the return address,  we need to modify our malicious input such that it only overflows into `modified` and not any further:
+To avoid overwriting other important stack values (more on this later),  we need to modify our malicious input such that it only overflows into `modified` and not any
+further:

 ```bash
 python -c "print 'a'*64;" | stack0